argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 Passing the parameters to the `parameters.dynamic.command` will allow configuration of parameter discovery.
-For example, if my CMP is designed to handle Kustomize projects which contain Helm charts, I might have the CMP accept an `ignore-helm-charts` parameter to avoid announciming parameters for those charts.
+For example, if my CMP is designed to handle Kustomize projects which contain Helm charts, I might have the CMP accept an `ignore-helm-charts` parameter to avoid announcing parameters for those charts.

 ```yaml
 apiVersion: argoproj.io/v1alpha1